 In NSW, more than enough vacant properties exist in which to house the homeless, but is the solution that easy?

-The figures in the senator’s Facebook post indicate that there are 2.4 empty properties for every person experiencing homelessness in this state.
+In NSW, more than 37,175 people are homeless while more than 68,000 properties sit vacant.
+That equates to two empty properties for every person experiencing homelessness in this state.
 Indeed, many would say that it’s unjustifiable for a society to allow some of its members to go without shelter, while others own vacant dwellings.

 The estimated number of vacant properties in NSW was calculated by taking the overall amount that were indicated as empty in last year’s Census and converting that number with an analysis of water usage data by Prosper Australia, which removes temporarily vacant properties from the equation.